bashoori/Data-Science-Projects/Capstone_2/readme.md

-# Predicting hospital length-of-stay at the time of admission
+# Predicting Hospital Length-of-Stay at the time of Admission

 In order for hospitals to optimize resource allocation, it is important to predict accurately how long a newly admitted patient will stay in the hospital.